Pentangle (band): Formation

 The original group formed in 1967.
 Renbourn and Jansch, who shared a house in London in St John's Wood, were already musicians on the British folk scene, with several solo albums each and a duet LP, Bert and John.

 Jacqui McShee had begun as an unpaid floor singer in several London folk clubs.
 By 1965 she was running a folk club at the Red Lion in Sutton, Surrey, and established a friendship with Jansch and Renbourn when they played there.
 She sang on Renbourn's Another Monday album and performed with him as a duo, debuting at Les Cousins club in August 1966.

 Thompson and Cox were jazz musicians and had played together in Alexis Korner's band.
 By 1966, they were both part of Duffy Power's Nucleus, a band which also included John McLaughlin on electric guitar.
 Thompson was known to Renbourn through appearances at Les Cousins and from having worked with him on a project for television.

-In 1967, the Scottish entrepreneur Bruce Dunnet, who had recently organised a tour for Jansch, set up a Sunday night club for Jansch and Renbourn at the now defunct Horseshoe Hotel in Tottenham Court Road.
-London.
+In 1967, the Scottish entrepreneur Bruce Dunnet, who had recently organised a tour for Jansch, set up a Sunday night club for Jansch and Renbourn at the now defunct Horseshoe Hotel in Tottenham Court Road, London.
 McShee began joining them as a vocalist, and by March of that year, Thompson and Cox were being billed as part of the band.
 Renbourn claims to have been the catalyst that brought the band together, although he credits Jansch with the idea of getting the band to play in a regular place, "to knock it into shape".

 While Pentangle was nominally a folk group, the individual members had wide musical tastes and influences.
-McShee had grounding in traditional music, Cox and Thompson a love of jazz, Renbourn a growing interest in early music, and Jansch a taste for blues and contemporary performers such as Bob Dylan.
+McShee had a grounding in traditional music, Cox and Thompson a love of jazz, Renbourn a growing interest in early music, and Jansch a taste for blues and contemporary performers such as Bob Dylan.